apache/carbondata/docs/mv-guide.md

    * when data of fact table and materialized view are not in sync.

- User should fire REFRESH MATERIALIZED VIEW command to sync all segments of fact table with materialized view and which ENABLES the materialized view for query.
+ User should fire REFRESH MATERIALIZED VIEW command to sync all segments of fact table with materialized view, which ENABLES the materialized view for query.

  Command example:
    ```